Wise Card Australia Review: Is Wise a Good Travel Card for You?

 You may be wondering which one to buy - and how to use a travel card when you’re overseas.
 This guide covers key questions: what is a travel card, why might I want one, and what will it cost?
 You can also learn more about the Wise card, an easy way to stretch your dollars when paying in foreign currencies.

 A travel money card is a payment card that’s optimised for overseas and foreign currency use.
 Travel cards are usually prepaid cards which are issued by banks and specialist providers and which can hold a balance in foreign currencies, which you can then spend or withdraw while you’re away from home with no additional fee.
+This allows you to add money to your card in AUD and convert to the currency you need to lock in the exchange rate and set your travel budget instantly.

 A travel card is usually a specific prepaid or debit card which is linked to a dedicated account for travel and foreign currency spending.
 This isn’t the same as a bank issued debit card linked to your everyday account.